hanlizhang/first-move/docs/CLOUD_SYNC_ARCHITECTURE.md

 An “AI action” is one server-dispatched provider request.
 Local templates, manual planning, manual toothbrush fallback, deterministic local shrinking, validation failures before dispatch, entitlement checks, quota checks, and unsupported-region checks do not consume an action.
 Once a request is dispatched to a paid provider it consumes quota even if the provider times out or rejects it, because cost may already have been incurred.
 There are no automatic model retries.

-Maximum paid calls are therefore 5 lifetime for a Free account and 9 per local day for an active Pro account.
-These are product ceilings, not concurrency or abuse limits; server-side minute/hour rate limits can be lower.
+The product ceilings are therefore 5 lifetime calls for an authenticated Free account and 9 per local day for an active Pro account.
+The intended Guest allowance is also five, subject to the unresolved durable identity/enforcement design.
+These are target product ceilings, not implemented concurrency or abuse limits; future server-side minute/hour rate limits can be lower.

 ### Server-side authorization and reservation flow

-Every paid AI route uses the following order:
+The future paid AI gateway must use the following order:

 1. Validate the Supabase access token on the trusted server and derive `auth.uid()`; never accept a user UUID from the client body.
 2. Validate feature input, payload size, requested timezone/local date, and launch-region availability before spending quota.